Heat get rare easy win, roll past Grizzlies 138-119 - NewsBreak

 Grizzlies: Bane was ejected with 6:44 left in the third quarter after being called for a Flagrant-2 for striking Love just below the waist. ...
 Memphis’ starters were outscored by Miami’s starters 15-0 from the foul line in the first half. ...
 The Grizzlies have 14 games left — eight at home, six on the road. ...
 Kenneth Lofton Jr. scored 10 for Memphis.

 Heat: Miami’s 28-point lead was its second biggest of the season; the Heat led by 30 at New Orleans on Jan.
 18. ...
 This game ended a run where Miami had eight of nine at home; the Heat now play seven of their final 11 on the road. ...
-Cody Zeller (broken nose) missed his second straight game.
-When he plays again — the Heat aren't sure if he'll be ready Saturday at Chicago — it'll be with a mask that he used for the same injury last season.
+Cody Zeller (broken nose) missed his second straight game but may play Saturday at Chicago with a mask that he used for the same injury last season.

 JA VS. MIAMI